 The North America sustainable fuel market size was valued at USD 99.72 billion in 2025 and is expected to surpass around USD 238.93 billion by 2035, expanding at a compound annual growth rate (CAGR) of 9.14% over the forecast period from 2026 to 2035.
 North America dominated the market with a share of 41% in 2025.

-The North America sustainable fuel market volume was valued at 0.40 million tons in 2025 and is expected to be worth around 1.57million tons billion by 2035, exhibiting at a compound annual growth rate (CAGR) of 13.57% over the forecast period from 2026 to 2035.
+The North America sustainable fuel market volume was valued at 0.40 million tons in 2025 and is expected to be worth around 1.57million tons by 2035, exhibiting at a compound annual growth rate (CAGR) of 13.57% over the forecast period from 2026 to 2035.

 North America represents a mature and innovation-driven sustainable fuel market, supported by strong policy frameworks, carbon reduction mandates, and large-scale investments in renewable energy and alternative fuels.
 The region shows high adoption of biofuels, sustainable aviation fuel (SAF), renewable diesel, and green hydrogen, driven by transportation decarbonization goals and corporate sustainability commitments across energy, aviation, and logistics sectors.